Pick up at Florence Santa Maria Novella

 of a town now sits as if frozen in time.

-We walk through the lovely Val D’Orcia (a UNESCO World Heritage site)
+From here we walk through the lovely Val D’Orcia (a UNESCO World Heritage site)

 to the town of San Quirico and along the way picnic near the Chapel of